sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

     - name: Sparse Autoencoders
     - name: Automated Explanation
   - name: Future Directions
+    - name: From Single Model to Multiple Models
+    - name: From Small Models to Large Models
+    - name: From Language-Centric to Vision-Centric
+    - name: From Static Processes to Dynamic Processes
+    - name: From Micro-Level to Macro-Level
   - name: Conclusion

 # Below is an example of injecting additional post-specific styles.